q2aprick/q2a-alphanumeric-username/README.md

     border-radius: 8px;
     }

 #4: To autostart a comment with @nickname, please understand that an aswer or a question is the parent post of all comments in a group.
 So, all "comment" buttons return the same textarea.
-We can only austart with the @nickname of the post author, not individual commentators.
+We can only autostart with the @nickname of the post author, not individual commentators.

 Modify qa_page_q_add_a_form function in /qa-include/pages/question-view.php with these code:
 ```